PayTrace/intercom_test/README.md

 This essentially means distributing the test cases through multiple files.  *intercom_test* provides facilities for organizing test cases in multiple files and combining them in a predictable, mergeable way as and when desired.

+## Command Line Interface (`[cli]` Extra)

+When this package is installed with the `[cli]` extra, it makes a command line tool called `icy-test` available to access the core functionality of `intercom_test`, facilitating use of this functionality in languages other than Python.
+Help on use of the tool can be obtained by running `icy-test --help`.

 ## Contributing

 1. Fork it ( https://github.com/PayTrace/intercom_test )